epstabler/mgt/README.md

-# mgt
+# mmg
-MG decomposed and reformulated with interfaces.

-The file mgtempered.pdf is a draft.
-Comments welcome.
+Modular minimalist grammar

-The slides present an outline and code listing
+See the draft paper Stabler24-mmg.pdf.
+The slides present an outline and code listing.

 ** preliminary implementations, in progress **

+** The code in haskell/MgBin is the most stable **

 ## haskell/